oVirt/ovirt-site/source/release/4.2.0/index.html.md

 title: oVirt 4.2.0 Release Notes
 category: documentation
 layout: toc
-authors: sandrobonazzola
+authors: sandrobonazzola,JohnMarksRH
 ---

 # oVirt 4.2.0 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.2.0 First Alpha release as of September 21, 2017.
+The oVirt Project is pleased to announce the availability of the 4.2.0 First Alpha release as of September 27, 2017.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.